braillerap/OpenStreetTouch/README.md

 ![DesktopBrailleRAP view translating the vector map in tangible map](./screenshot/askoria.jpg)

 ## Features
 - Build SVG map from public transport data.
-These SVG can then be use to build tangible map with a laser cutter, a3d printer or a BrailleRAP with software like [image2touch](https://github.com/myhumankit/Image2Touch) or [DesktopBrailleRAP](https://github.com/braillerap/DesktopBrailleRAP).
+These SVG can then be use to build tangible map with a laser cutter, a 3d printer or a [BrailleRAP](https://github.com/braillerap/BrailleRap) with software like [image2touch](https://github.com/myhumankit/Image2Touch) or [DesktopBrailleRAP](https://github.com/braillerap/DesktopBrailleRAP).
 - Extract ordered station name from public transport data.
 - Extract small city map to help build accessible description of local area.